RubenMkda/RubenMkda/README.md

   <h3 align="center">Hey 👋!
 I'm Ruben Moncada, Developer web 👨‍💻</h3>
 </p>

-**With one year of experience as a developer and my studies at the José María Carreño Institute, I consider myself a professional with strong skills in standardization, automation, and   scalability using Python and JavaScript.
+**With two year of experience as a developer and my studies at the José María Carreño Institute, I consider myself a professional with strong skills in standardization, automation, and   scalability using Python and JavaScript.
 I am always seeking to overcome new challenges**